ZhuopingYang/arclab-cloud-resource/README.md

 ```bash
 picocom -b 115200 /dev/ttyUSB1
 ```
-You cannot open the serial port when other people are using the port.
+You cannot open the serial port if someone else is using the port.
 ![Alt text](images/007.png)
 If you have waited for a long time, you can find who is using the port and contact us.
 ![Alt text](images/008.png)